vrurg/raku-JSON-Class/README.md

     See 'Custom Marshallers' in [`JSON::Class::Details`](docs/md/JSON/Class/Details.md).

-## Sequences
+### Collections

-A class is declared as a JSON sequence with `:sequence` argument of the `is json` trait.
-The argument can be one or few typeobject declarations and an optional `:default` adverb.
-A typeobject declaration can be either:
+A class is declared as a JSON collection with `:sequence` or `:dictionary` (also aliased as `:dict`) adverbs of the `is json` trait.
+The adverbs are expected to be a list of declarations where each item of the list either specify a type constraint or a default value.
+For dictionaries it is possible to type constrain their keys.

+A type constraint declaration can be either:

   - a plain typeobject